 The mind, confronted with a feeling of incompleteness, does what seems obvious: it reaches for something.
 A new job, a new relationship, a new project, a new version of itself.
 This reaching feels like action, like agency, like the responsible response to a problem.
 But there is a structural flaw in this entire project, and it operates independently of how hard you try or how good your choices are.

 An incomplete thing cannot become complete through addition.
-This is not a motivational observation – it is a logical one.
+This is not a motivational observation, it is a logical one.
 If you take something that is, by definition, insufficient, and add more finite things to it, you do not get sufficiency.
 You get a larger version of the same insufficient thing.
-The incompleteness hasn’t been resolved; it has just been rearranged.
+The incompleteness hasn’t been resolved; it has been rearranged.
 A person who feels hollow and then earns a promotion is a promoted hollow person.
 The hollowness remains the ground; the achievement sits on top of it.
-And because achievements change, fade, and end, the hollowness is eventually exposed again – sometimes more sharply for having been temporarily covered.
+And because achievements change, fade, and end, the hollowness is eventually exposed again, sometimes more sharply for having been temporarily covered.

-Consider what happens when the crutch is taken away.
-A person who has leaned on one their entire life falls the moment it is removed.
-They look around for the cause – the floor is uneven, someone pushed them, the crutch was defective.
+A person who has leaned on a crutch their entire life falls the moment it is removed.
+They look around for the cause, the floor is uneven, someone pushed them, the crutch was defective.
 What they do not immediately see is that the problem was never the crutch’s quality.
 It was that the leg was never developed.
-We treat relationships, careers, and achievements as the crutch – the thing that makes life feel meaningful and manageable.
+We treat relationships, careers, and achievements as the crutch, the thing that makes life feel meaningful and manageable.
 When any one of them is removed or fails to perform, the conclusion feels obvious: life is pointless.
 But life has not changed.
 The support structure has.
 The pointlessness was already present underneath; the external arrangement was only delaying the recognition of it.

-This is where the common misunderstanding runs deepest.
+This is where the misunderstanding runs deepest.
 Most people do not question whether the project of external seeking is flawed.
 They question only whether they have been seeking the right things in the right way.
-So they adjust their search – better relationships, more meaningful work, a more disciplined inner life.
-But even the project of “inner improvement” shares the same structure: an incomplete self working to become a complete one.
-And that cannot work, for the same logical reason.
-The incomplete self doing the improving is still the incomplete self at every step of the improving.
+So they adjust their search, better relationships, more meaningful work, a more disciplined inner life.
+But even “inner improvement” shares the same structure: an incomplete self working to become a complete one.
+That cannot work, for the same logical reason.
+The incomplete self doing the improving is still the incomplete self at every step.
 It can become a more disciplined, more reflective, more accomplished version of itself.
-It cannot, through any amount of effort, become a complete version of itself – because the incompleteness, if it were factual, could never be undone by adding more finite qualities to it.
+It cannot, through any amount of effort, become a complete version of itself, because incompleteness, if factual, could never be undone by adding more finite qualities to it.

 The Unchanging Witness: Discovering the Awareness That Sees All

-Here is something worth noticing.
-Right now, as you read this, there is a feeling of some kind – perhaps the dull weight that prompted you to search for this article in the first place.
+Right now, as you read this, there is a feeling of some kind, the dull weight that prompted you to search for this article in the first place.
 That feeling is present.
 But something else is also present: the fact that you know the feeling is there.

 These are not the same thing.

 The feeling changes.
-An hour ago it may have been heavier; tomorrow it may lift slightly, or deepen.
-But whatever the feeling is doing, there is something that registers it – something that notices the heaviness, tracks it, reports on it.
+An hour ago it may have been heavier; tomorrow it may lift or deepen.
+But whatever the feeling is doing, something registers it, something that notices the heaviness, tracks it, reports on it.
 That registering presence has not changed with the feeling.
 It was there when the feeling arrived.
 It will be there when the feeling shifts.

-This is not a poetic claim.
 It is a structural one.
 If you are aware of a thought, you cannot be only that thought.
 The thought is the seen; you are the seer.
 If you are aware of an emotion, you cannot be only that emotion.
-Apply this to the feeling of pointlessness itself: if you are aware that life feels pointless, then the part of you doing the awareness is not itself pointless.
+Apply this to the feeling of pointlessness itself: if you are aware that life feels pointless, the part of you doing the awareness is not itself pointless.
 It is functioning.
 It is present.
 It is, in the most literal sense, alive.

 The objection that arises here is understandable: “But when I am in the middle of the storm, I cannot find any sky.
 There is only the thunder.”
 This confusion is not a personal failure; it is what happens when attention is so absorbed in the contents of experience that the ground of experience itself goes unnoticed.
 The sky does not disappear during a storm.
 It is simply not where the eye is looking.

-And here is what is important: this Witness does not need to be constructed or earned.
-You are not being asked to build a new relationship with awareness.
-You already have the only relationship possible with it – you are it.
+This Witness does not need to be constructed or earned.
+You already have the only relationship possible with it, you are it.
 The Sākṣī is not a reward at the end of a long practice.
 It is the precondition for noticing anything at all, including this sentence, including the exhaustion, including the question that sent you here.

 The Proof of Presence: How Emptiness Reveals Fullness